-- b.
-Definition of Homeless: An individual or family who lacks a fixed, regular, and adequate nighttime residence, meaning: - (1) Sleeping in a place not designed for or ordinarily used as a regular sleeping accommodation - (2) Or Living in a shelter (designated to provide temporary living arrangements - (3) Or exiting an institution with no subsequent residence identified where they resided for 90 days or less AND were residing in emergency shelter or place not meant for human habitation immediately before entering institution - c.
+- a.
+Definition of Homeless: An individual or family who lacks a fixed, regular, and adequate nighttime residence, meaning: - (1) Sleeping in a place not designed for or ordinarily used as a regular sleeping accommodation - (2) Or Living in a shelter (designated to provide temporary living arrangements - (3) Or exiting an institution with no subsequent residence identified where they resided for 90 days or less AND were residing in

+- emergency shelter or place not meant for human habitation immediately before entering institution - (4) Temporarily/Transient Accommodations provided on a temporary basis to keep the individual family from the falling into to foregoing categories. - b.
 Definition of Veteran: In the selection of tenants for dwelling units, CMHA shall give preference, (as among applicants equally in need and eligible for occupancy of the dwelling unit), to families of veterans and persons serving in the active military or naval service of the United States, including families of deceased veterans or deceased persons who were so serving at the time of death.
-For purposes of the preference, "Veteran" means either of the following: - (1) A person who has served in the active military or naval service of the United States and who was discharged or released therefrom under conditions other than dishonorable; - (2) A person who served as a member of the United States merchant marine and to whom either of the following applies: - (a) The person has an honorable report of separation from active duty military service, form DD214 or DD215. - (b) The person served in the United States merchant marine between December 7, 1941, and December 31, 1946, and died on active duty while serving in a war zone during that period of service. - (c) "United States merchant marine" includes the United States army transport service and the United States naval transport service. - d.
-Family Reunification: the term "family reunification" as used this preference section is defined to describe a variety of programs that are intended to provide services to children and families who are experiencing serious problems that lead to the placement of children in foster care or otherwise result in the dissolution of the family unit. - e.
+For purposes of the preference, "Veteran" means either of the following: - (1) A person who has served in the active military or naval service of the United States and who was discharged or released therefrom under conditions other than dishonorable: - (2) A person who served as a member of the United States merchant marine and to whom either of the following applies: - (a) The person has an honorable report of separation from active duty military service, form DD214 or DD215. - (b) The person served in the United States merchant marine between December 7, 1941, and December 31, 1946, and died on active duty while serving in a war zone during that period of service. - (c) "United States merchant marine" includes the United States army transport service and the United States naval transport service. - c.
+Family Reunification: the term "family reunification" as used this preference section is defined to describe a variety of programs that are intended to provide services to children and families who are experiencing serious problems that lead to the placement of children in foster care or otherwise result in the dissolution of the family unit or families who are at risk of homelessness. - d.
 Good Neighbor Program: Completion of CMHA's Good Neighbor Program.
 The Good Neighbor program is a voluntary challenge program designed to educate applicants about CMHA housing and the aspects of life management.
-This program does not exclude the applicant from attending the New Resident Orientation.
+This program does not exclude the applicant from attending the New Resident Orientation. - e.

-- f.
-Working Family: The Head or Co-Head of Household has been continuously employed on the average of at least 20 hours/week for at least six months. - g.
 Youth Aging out of Foster Care: Individuals between the ages of 18-24 who can verify that they were residents of a state-run foster care system within twelve months of the onset of adulthood or emancipation.